Creative Careers Interviews

 Q: What's next?
 Any upcoming workshops, performances or new releases you're getting excited about?

-A: As far as writing goes, my book Doorways and Dreamfields: A True Fairy Tale has just been released on Lulu.com and will be available on Amazon.com.
-Also, my audio book (perfect for artists and fellow soul excavators) Flaming Muse: Matchstick Tales that Ignite the Soul has been released as a 3 CD set, as well as an MP3 download.
+A: As far as writing goes, my book Doorways and Dreamfields, and my audio book (perfect for artists and fellow soul excavators) Flaming Muse: Matchstick Tales that Ignite the Soul has been released.

-Silas and I have a tutorial art book being released by FW Media this spring, Digital Art Wonderland: Creative Techniques for Inspirational Journaling and Beautiful Blogging.
+Silas and I have a tutorial art book release, Digital Art Wonderland: Creative Techniques for Inspirational Journaling and Beautiful Blogging.
 It's filled with our art and lots of how-to's and tips for those who like to paint digitally.
-It's already up on Amazon for pre-order.